 ||The number of seconds to cache whitelisted content in the browser.
 This attribute enables the cache-control and expires headers for static content.
 If this value is not set, the

 .htaccess approaches that accept a blacklist and allow access to everything not on a specific list, we accept a whitelist, which means that any request that does not match triggers a 404 error and passes through to the URL specified by the

 Our default configuration allows the following:

-- From the root (
+From the root (

-/) path, only web, media, and
+/) path, only web and media can be accessed.

-/pub/mediapaths, any file can be accessed
+~/pub/mediapaths, any file can be accessed

 The minimal recommended disk size is 256MB.
 If you see the error